-The PIN-based OAuth flow is intended for applications which cannot access or embed a web browser in order to redirect the user to the authorization endpoint.
+The PIN-based OAuth flow is a version of the 3-legged OAuth process and is intended for applications that cannot access or embed a web browser to redirect the user after authorization.
 Examples of such applications would be command-line applications, embedded systems, game consoles, and certain types of mobile apps.

-When an oob callback is requested and the user visits Twitter, they will not be automatically redirected to the application upon approving access.
-Instead, they will see a PIN code, with instructions to return to the application and enter this value.
+oob means out-of-band OAuth.
+The user still visits Twitter to login or authorize the app, but they will not be automatically redirected to the application upon approving access.
+Instead, they will see a numerical PIN code, with instructions to return to the application and enter this value.